juanjosefernandez/juanjosefernandez.github.io/_posts/2012-10-13-wrct-notebooks-and-a-trip-to-pgh.markdown

 [![](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121006_184444.jpg)](http://fernandezjuanjose.files.wordpress.com/2012/10/img_20121006_184444.jpg)
 This was all during the annual VIA Media Festival, so Pittsburgh was really hoppin'.

-Additionally, I got to catch and help out with a visual performance by Tim that he did for the DJ duo [Tiger and Woods](http://vimeo.com/39913770).
+Additionally, I got to catch and help out with a visual performance by Sylvie that she did for the DJ duo [Tiger and Woods](http://vimeo.com/39913770).

-To give you an idea as to how much I like Tim's visual work, I often go to shows solely for his VJing.
+To give you an idea as to how much I like Sylvie's visual work, I often go to shows solely for his VJing.

 I caught some performances, danced my ass off and got to see a bunch of my friends.
 Given that practically anyone who knew anything about anything was in East Liberty for VIA that weekend, I didn't have to go too far to see folks.
 Hug after hug after hug, the weekend did me a lot of good.